Powered by

 (Arizona State University, USA; UC Riverside, USA)

-We consider the overhead incurred by programs that can be updated dynamically and argue that, in general, and regardless of the mechanism used, the program must incur an overhead during normal execution.
-We argue that the overhead during normal execution of the updateable program need not be as high as the overhead for the updated program.
-In light of the fundamental limitations and the differences in the overhead that must be incurred by the updateable and updated programs, we propose a new mechanism for dynamic software update based on a new shifting gears approach.
+propose a new mechanism for dynamic software update based on a new shifting gears approach.
 The mechanism attempts to incur just the required overhead depending on the stage of update the application is in.
 Before an update the execution incurs low overhead and when an update occurs the execution incurs higher overhead which reverts to low overhead as the execution progresses.
 We evaluate the mechanism by modifying an application by hand.
 Preliminary performance numbers show that the mechanism performs better than existing mechanisms for dynamic software update.

 A Study of Dynamic Software Update Quiescence for Multithreaded Programs

-Christopher M. Hayden, Karla Saur, Michael HicksORCID logo, and Jeffrey S. Foster
+Christopher M. Hayden, Karla Saur,

 (University of Maryland, USA)

-Dynamic software updating (DSU) techniques show great promise in allowing vital software services to be upgraded without downtime, avoiding dropped connections and the loss of critical program state.
 For multithreaded programs, DSU systems must balance correctness and timeliness.
 To simplify reasoning that an update is correct, we could limit updates to take place only when all threads have blocked at well-defined update points.
 However, several researchers have pointed out that this approach poses the risk of delaying an update for too long, even indefinitely, and therefore have developed fairly complicated mechanisms to mitigate the risk.
 This paper argues that such mechanisms are unnecessary by demonstrating empirically that many multithreaded programs can be updated with minimal delay using only a small number of manually annotated update points.
 Our study of the time taken for all of the threads in six real-world, event-driven programs to reach their update points ranged from 0.155 to 107.558 ms, and most were below 1 ms.

 Towards Standardized Benchmarks for Dynamic Software Updating Systems

-Edward K. Smith, Michael HicksORCID logo, and Jeffrey S. Foster
+Michael Hicks, and Jeffrey S. Foster

 (University of Maryland, USA)